standardrb/standard/README.md

   and [here](https://github.com/rubocop-hq/ruby-style-guide/issues/162)
 - **Leading dots on multi-line method chains** - chosen for [these](https://github.com/testdouble/standard/issues/75) reasons.
+- **Spaces inside blocks, but not hash literals** - In Ruby, the `{` and `}` characters do a lot of heavy lifting.
+To visually distinguish array literals from blocks, Standard enforces that (like arrays), no leading or trailing spaces be added to pad hashes
 - **And a good deal more**

 If you're familiar with [RuboCop](https://github.com/rubocop-hq/rubocop), you